pism/pism/doc/sphinx/init-boot.rst

 There are three ways to start PISM:

-- option :opt:`i` reads a previously-saved "complete" PISM model state in a NetCDF file, or
+- option :opt:`-i` reads a previously-saved "complete" PISM model state in a NetCDF file, or
-- option :opt:`i` :opt:`bootstrap` reads an "incomplete" NetCDF file and uses heuristics to fill in needed fields, or
+- option :opt:`-i` :opt:`-bootstrap` reads an "incomplete" NetCDF file and uses heuristics to fill in needed fields, or
 - one of the executables ``pisms`` or ``pismv`` is used to initialize simplified-geometry experiments or verification tests from formulas in the source code, and thus no input file is required.

 One of the first two choices is required when using the executable ``pismr``.
 Modeling usually starts with the ``-i input.nc -bootstrap`` option because real ice sheet observations are never complete initial conditions.
 Runs with multiple stages often use the :opt:`-i` option after the first stage.